MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 12. Review the various reports on this page.
 While there may be limited or no data for each report, you at least get a feel for the types of reporting that's available.

 13. You now want to review the reports that are available in the **Exchange admin center**.
-In your browser, you should have the **Exchange admin center** tab open from the prior task; if so, select it now.
+In your browser, you should have the **Message trace - Exchange admin center** tab open from the prior task; if so, select it now.
 However, if you previously closed this tab, then in the **Microsoft 365 admin center**, under the **Admin centers** group in the navigation pane, select **Exchange**.

 14. In the **Exchange admin center**, select **Reports** in the navigation pane, and then select **Mail flow**.